bluecraank/open-signage/README.md

 <p id="description">Very easy way to create signage for digital content based on web browser built with Laravel</p>

-## This project is still wip and lacks of security / permissions

 # How it works
 - Upload PDF Document with n Pages (e.g each Page is one fullwidth image)
 - Background processing starts and generates images from each page
 - Create and register monitor
 - Assign presentation to monitor
 - Display presentation on monitor
-- Create schedule or group to easily assign mutliple devices a presentation
+- Create schedule or group to easily assign mutliple devices one presentation

 # Functions
 - Create schedules and groups